CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2024AdvancedWorkshop/HTC/05-Scripting_Job.md

 Can you write a submit file to run this job?
 This should be easy--the script is your _Executable_, not `/bin/sh`.
 You may also want to change the name of your `submit.log`, `submit.out`, and `submit.err` in your `submit` file to be sure they are not written over when you run this submission.

 ## Challenge
-Rewrite this script in Perl or Python (if you're comfortable with one of those languages).
+Rewrite this script in Python.
 Does it still work for you?